-The Johns Hopkins neuroscience department site lists many of the neuroscience-related researchers on all Hopkins campuses.
-Students can also consult departmental web pages and other online information.
-The research interests of faculty members are usually listed, along with selected bibliographies of published works.
+- Look on the Johns Hopkins School of Medicine Department of Neuroscience website and/or the Student Opportunities page.
+The Johns Hopkins Neuroscience Department site lists many of the neuroscience-related researchers on all Hopkins campuses.
+You can also consult departmental web pages and other online information.
+The research interests of faculty members are usually listed, along with selected bibliographies of published works

-It is best to contact faculty via email to discuss possible research opportunities.
-You should introduce yourself as an undergraduate neuroscience major and explain your interest in working for credit in the faculty member’s laboratory.
+- Find some investigators that interest you.
+Contact faculty by email to discuss possible research opportunities.
+Introduce yourself as an undergraduate neuroscience major and explain your interest in working for credit in the faculty member’s laboratory.

 - Conduct a Pub Med search of the investigators and read some of the papers from the labs.
 You should conduct a Pub Med search for more recent papers written by the faculty in which you are interested.
 Review papers are usually easier to understand.
 Also, find some primary articles, so that you can get more information about the lab.
 For example, a PI may be working on Alzheimer’s disease; this work can be done with patients, animal models, cell cultures, etc. Read a brief selection of articles published by your potential supervisors to ensure that you can intelligently discuss the nature of the research.